-LDAP authentication with HiveServer2 and Impala can be enabled by setting the auth_username and auth_password properties under the [beeswax] section for Hive and the [impala] section for Impala in a Cloudera Manager safety valve configuration property.
+LDAP authentication with HiveServer2 and Impala can be enabled by setting the following properties under the [beeswax] section for Hive and the [impala] section for Impala in a Cloudera Manager safety valve configuration property.

-Important: Set these properties in the Cloudera Manager Hue Service Advanced Configuration Snippet (Safety Valve) for hue_safety_valve.ini property.
+Important: Set these properties in the Cloudera Manager Hue Service Advanced Configuration Snippet (Safety Valve) for hue\safety\valve.ini property.